-It’s also a little bit of a trap.
+It’s also a bit of a trap.

 How to measure ROI.
-The ROI here is highly predictable and fairly easy to measure.
-You’re essentially looking at headcount hours saved through automation.
+The ROI here is highly predictable and fairly easy to measure—you’re essentially looking at headcount hours saved through automation.

-Continuing on with the Rumsfeld model of knowns vs. unknowns, when making this leap you’re trying to get a better handle on your “known unknowns.”
+Continuing on with the Rumsfeld model of knowns vs. unknowns, when making this leap you’re trying to get a better handle on your “known unknowns”.

 How to measure ROI.
 The ROI becomes more difficult to calculate because it now depends on:

-This final leap is about elucidating “Unknown unknowns.”
+This final leap is about elucidating “unknown unknowns”.
 There are two parts to this—using AI to identify patterns, and creating a tight feedback loop between reporting and planning.

-Are you contemplating a leap in your analytics strategy, but want some help determining the expected ROI?
-ThenWe’ll take you through our standard ROI calculator and break down the options available to you.
-We can probably find some opportunities to save money and time in your implementation.
+Are you contemplating a leap in your data analytics strategy, but want some help determining the expected ROI?
+Then talk to us.
+We’ll take you through our standard ROI calculator and break down the options available to you.
+We can probably find some opportunities to save money and time in your implementation as well.